Location: 11 39.29'S 129 37.92'E

 I’m surprised how much we did today on only 112 feet of the boat.

-Today started out with a nice bagel breakfast.
+Today started out with a nice breakfast of bagels.
 We then gathered in the cockpit, which has become a surprisingly popular and frequently visited site on Argo.
-We began our day with breakfast followed by some more underway duties which included raising the first sail of the trip; the main staysail.
-Following that, we began to break into our watch groups and get more familiarized with the everyday and night checklist of the on watch team.
+We began our day with breakfast, followed by some more underway duties, which included raising the first sail of the trip, the main staysail.
+Following that, we began to break into our watch groups and get more familiarized with every day and night checklist of the on-watch team.

-Now as the night rolls in, the night watches begin to take their places on deck, and the rest of us try to catch some zzz’s before another early morning of pure ocean tomorrow. 🙂
+Now, as the night rolls in, the night watches begin to take their places on the deck, and the rest of us try to catch some zzz’s before another early morning of pure ocean tomorrow. 🙂

 On behalf of all of the staff and students on the Argo, give our pets an extra hug for us tonight because I guarantee I’m not the only one missing my furry little baby. <3